What is Heatmap? A Comprehensive Guide.

 Best Practices for Heatmap

-Heatmaps should represent the visual data in a simple manner.
+1. Follow a Simple Approach: Heatmaps should simply represent the visual data.
 Any complexity of the heatmap would create challenges in reading the analytical data.

-Choose colors that make it easy to see where the hotspots are.
-The color variations are obtained with different hue and saturation settings.
+2. Use Color Effectively: Choose colors that make it easy to see where the hotspots are.
+Different hue and saturation settings can produce color variations.

-Traek is an all-in-one marketing and sales tool that helps marketers and businesses get a sneak into their website's performance and analyze their brand's online presence.
-Traek incorporates two types of heatmap:
+riyo.ai is an all-in-one marketing and sales tool that helps marketers and businesses sneak into their website's performance and analyze their brand's online presence. riyo.ai incorporates two types of heatmap:

 • Click Map